So you’re looking for a solar powered Garmin with lasting battery life and premium features. Should you go for a fenix or an Enduro?

 But the Enduro 3 changes that in a big way.
 It has the capacity for more solar charging – so you’re more likely to actually get a useful amount of energy.
 Combine that with the large battery, and you really are likely to see a significant improvement over battery life.

-Between these two watches, there’s really no reason to choose the Garmin fenix 7X Pro – unless you really like the style of the older watch.
+Between these two watches, there’s not much reason to choose the Garmin fenix 7X Pro – unless you really like the style of the older watch or you find a really good deal on the older watch.
+Now that the discounts are getting steeper on the fenix 7X Pro, you may find it worth your while to go with the older, cheaper watch.

 The one time the fenix is the better choice is when you a) don’t care that much about battery life and b) want a smaller size.